mrdk/mind/doc/notation.rst

 the Forth community. *mind* follows mainly those listed in [ThinkingForth]_, p.
 288--290, but also adds some of its own.

-.. describe:: Xxxx

-   Caitalised words create other words, usually by calling `Create`.
-   They are typically used in the form :samp:`Xxxx {foo}`.
-Such a call is expected to create a word *foo*.

 .. describe:: XXX

    Uppercase words influence the control flow.
 Examples are `BEGIN` or `IF`.

+   Writing control flow words in uppercase lets them stand out and gives structure the words in which they appear.
+This convention is already in use for Forth code in case-insensitive systems, like [volksForth]_.

+.. describe:: Xxx

+   Capitalised words create other words, usually by calling `Create`.
+   They are typically used in the form :samp:`Xxx {foo}`.
+Such a call is expected to create a word named *foo*.

 .. describe:: xxx!

    Words that store stack values in memory, like `c!`.
-The value on the stack does not need to be copied literally, e.g. in `+!`.
+The value on the stack does not need to be copied literally to the memory, e.g. in `+!`.

 .. describe:: xxx"